Creating Lasting Change teaches how to influence and persuade people to change.

 Sometimes the trigger can be physical, example of stopping smoking by giving pain every time someone lights a cigarette.
 You can easily get to change someone with that kind of leverage.

-But those people then take up eating or something else (later on this later on)
+But those people then take up eating or something else (more on this later).

 When you find a global solution you help someone get out of pain and into pleasure by finding something they value more than pain.